EasyTox

 EasyTox is a contaminant module for the EasyLake model, to be used in conjunction with the SimplyTox contaminant catchment model.

-This page describes the version of the model that was built for the FuNitr project.
+This page describes the version of the composite model that was built for the FuNitr project.
+We will only give an overarching description here, but source code, mathematical descriptions and published papers are also available.

 Hydrology and water balance